SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

-# DAN -- A Domain-specific Language for Anonymization
+# DAN -- A DSL that targets Metal

 The Netherlands Forensic Institute (NFI) is the national forensics institute of the Netherlands.
 Due to advance of digitalization in all layers of society, the role of the NFI has been quickly evolving in the past years.
 It has thus become increasingly necessary to be able to extract information from incomplete sources: either damaged physical devices, deliberately erased data, etc. In this context, file carving, that is, the systematic attempt to recognize data according to some format specifications, is fundamental.